JoelSamson/Joel-Samson---Personal-Portfolio-Legacy-/README.md

 - **Loader Page**: A loader page provides a visually appealing transition while the website is loading.
 - **Interactive Animations**: Engaging animations enhance user experience and make the website visually appealing.
 - **Thank You Page**: After submitting a message through the contact section, users are redirected to a thank you page.

+## How to Use

+1. **Clone the Repository**: Clone this repository to your local machine using Git.
+2. **Explore the Code**: Dive into the source code to understand the structure and logic.
+3. **Run Locally**: Host the project locally to see the website in action.
+4. **Contribute**: Feel free to contribute, report issues, or suggest improvements.

 ## Hosting and Technologies